microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamwork.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A container for the range of Microsoft Teams functionalities that are available for the organization.
+A container for the range of Microsoft Teams functionalities that are available for the organization. test

 Inherits from [entity](../resources/entity.md).